 Which returns the following output:

 Now, we can build our vocabularies and check their size.
 Our vocabularies should consist of every unique word found within our dataset.
 We see that our German vocabulary is considerably larger than our English vocabulary.
-Our vocabularies are significantly smaller than the true size of each vocabulary for each language (ie. every word in the English dictionary).
-Therefore as our models will only be able to accurately translate words it has seen before, it is unlikely that our model will be able to generalize well to all possible sentences in the English language.
+Our vocabularies are significantly smaller than the true size of each vocabulary for each language (i.e.. every word in the English dictionary).
+Therefore, as our models will only be able to accurately translate words it has seen before, it is unlikely that our model will be able to generalize well to all possible sentences in the English language.
 This is why training models like this accurately requires extremely large NLP datasets (such as those Google has access to):

 SOURCE.build_vocab(train_data, min_freq = 2)